Taras Kim Photo

 Damage to rental truck Rental policy The truck itself, not contents

-If your home insurance covers damage caused by the carrier, the insurance company may reimburse you by claiming the amount from the carrier (subrogation).
+If your home insurance covers damage caused by the carrier, insurance company may reimburse you by claiming the amount from the carrier (subrogation).
 Therefore, you should report the incident to both the carrier and the insurer, keeping all supporting documents.

 How to Figure Out How Much Money You Will Receive